TheCandidStartup/TheCandidStartup.github.io/_drafts/acid-atomicity-consistency-isolation-durability.md

 You can get a similar *write skew* problem without writes to a common location.
 Let's say you have two different locations whose values need to satisfy an invariant.
 For example, they're pots of money in a bank account whose sum needs to be greater than zero.
 Two overlapping transactions each decrement money from a different pot.
 Both transactions see the same starting valid state and don't see the change the other transaction made.
 To identify this conflict, databases need to start locking or tracking reads.

 Even worse are *phantom reads* where one transaction queries the database, finds nothing, and writes back on that basis.
-Meanwhile another transaction is writing data that the query would have found.
+Meanwhile, another transaction is writing data that the query would have found.
 Now the database has to lock or track use of indexes.

 In general, a *serialization failure* occurs when a transaction would behave differently if the entire thing executed, all at once, at the point where it commits.
 It's very difficult to ensure that the changes a transaction makes, based on an earlier snapshot of state, are always valid regardless of what other changes have committed since then.